aubreypwd/wpkickstart/README.md

 Want to see how it works, see below and [/services/example-service](/services/example-service) and even [services/replace-cli](/services/replace-cli) for examples on what it can do.

+Built and tested for PHP 5.6.20 through 7.2.0

 ## To Use

 - Clone down in the `plugins/` directory